-(HR impact and tackling a face fits/ favouritism culture / interpersonal relationship) Staff talked about their concerns that the organisation needs to improve on addressing poor behaviour.
-One of the stumbling blocks was some staffs attitude towards HR.
-They see this as part of management as opposed to a place for all staff.

-Some staff spoke of raising issues but not knowing they were addressed but others said they would not go to HR, favouring Staffside if they had a concern.
-Some staff asked what happened with exit interview data feeling the organisation might not be learning.

-Furthermore, staff speaking of a face fits culture and favouritism existing in elements like who is selected for roles/promotions as well issues like nepotism and existing inter-personal relationships have some negative impact to some staff.

-- Initial feedback has been provided to Interim Director of HR & OD - Trust has a policy relating to relationships at work - Exit interview data has been captured but is not currently used as effectively as it might be - Meeting took place within HR/OD to review current data and what future requirements should look like - Further meeting has been arranged to look at the exit interview process - HR/OD Director position was interviewed for but as not filled impacted HR ability to progress all elements until structure is defined - Exit interviews are voluntary paper or electronic options are sent whilst working notice and once left - Opportunity to meet with manager or HR or Work Place Support Advisor or Union or FTSU Guardian.
-To date any issues raised on completed questionnaires are raised with HR Op's team and reviewed / actioned as appropriate - All ,casework is managed and issues and conclusion / outcomes fed back as appropriate (but not sanctions) - Incident Reporting via Safeguarding involving staff is reported - Relationships at Work policy is due for renew - however it was never mandated that staff had to declare a relationship.
-Policy is to be reviewed and communicated

-Exit interview process to be reviewed and agreed and incorporated into Recruitment Policy and Managers Toolkit (HR/OD -End of Sept 18)

-- Once the exit interview process has been agreed HR needs to review data and report upon (HR - End of Sept 18) - Exit interview data held at local level to ensure is raised with relevant manager/ Head of / Div Dir. - to progress formal collation of information (HR to oversee - End of June 18) - HR to run LiA event to review how they are perceived by staff in conjunction with HR Operational & ESR Teams and then create a relevant plan (HR - End of Sept 18) - HR to develop an acknowledgement system for Incident Reporting to confirm that incidents raised have been reviewed (HR- End of June 18) - Ensure that the Trust policy regarding relationships at work is fit for purpose, communicated and adhered to (HR - End of May 18) - Ensure Action plans at Div Board level agreed with HRM's for Staff Survey results (Div Board & HRMs - End of June 18) - Relationships at Work policy to be reviewed, ratified and promoted (HR & HR Sub-group - End of May 18)
+Behaviour that the d improve and tackling a face fits/ favouritism culture / inter- personal relationship) Some sta staffside Some sta happene data feel might no Furtherm face fits / selected well issu ed about their concerns organisation needs to on addressing poor ur.
+One of the stumbling ras some staffs attitude HR.
+They see this as nanagement as opposed e for all staff. aff spoke of raising ut not knowing they were ed but others said they of go to HR, favouring e if they had a concern. aff asked what ed with exit interview ling the organisation t be learning. nore, staff speaking of a culture and favouritism in elements like who is for roles/promotions as es like nepotism and inter-personal hips have some impact to some staff.
+Interim Director of HR & OD Trust has a policy relating to relationships at work Exit interview data has been captured but is not currently used as effectively as it might be Meeting took place within HR/OD to review current data and what future requirements should look like Further meeting has been arranged to look at the exit interview process HR/OD Director position was interviewed for but as not filled impacted HR ability to progress all elements until structure is defined Exit interviews are voluntary - paper or electronic options are sent whilst working notice and once left Exit interview process to be reviewed and agreed and incorporated into Recruitment Policy and Managers Toolkit (HR/OD -End of Sept 18) Once the exit interview process has been agreed HR needs to review data and report upon (HR - End of Sept 18) Exit interview data held at local level to ensure is raised with relevant manager/ Head of / Div Dir to progress formal collation of information (HR to oversee - End of June 18) HR to run LiA event to review how they are perceived by staff in conjunction with HR Operational & ESR Teams and then create a relevant plan (HR - End of Sept 18) HR to develop an acknowledgement system for Incident Reporting to confirm that incidents raised have been reviewed (HR- End of June 18) Ensure that the Trust policy regarding relationships at work is fit for purpose, communicated and adhered to (HR - End of May 18) Ensure Action plans at Div Board level agreed with HRM's for Staff Survey results (Div Board & HRMs - End of June 18) Relationships at Work policy to be reviewed, ratified and promoted (HR & HR Sub-group - End of May 18) On-going & within timescales -- -- -- --- ------------------------------------